Valley Forge Elm

 An extremely hardy and adaptable shade tree with an upright vase-shaped habit of growth and a very dense branching structure; this plant is probably the best choice for modern landscapes due to its high DED resistance; a classic appearance

-Valley Forge Elm has dark green foliage throughout the season.
+Valley Forge Elm is primarily valued in the landscape for its ornamental globe-shaped form.
+It has dark green deciduous foliage.
 The serrated pointy leaves turn an outstanding yellow in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Valley Forge Elm is a dense deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.